project-sunbird/project-sunbird.github.io/pages/features-documentation/register_user.md

 ## Uploading Users

-1.The **Upload Users** page is displayed
+1. The **Upload Users** page is displayed
-2.Enter Provider details. **Channel ID** of the organization administrator must be entered here 3.Enter **External ID**.
+2. Enter Provider details. **Channel ID** of the organization administrator must be entered here 3.Enter **External ID**.
 Unique ID of the user that has to be uploaded must be entered here <br /> **OR** 4.Enter **OrgID**.
 Unique ID of the admin organization must be entered here